aetaric/discord-ghost/README.md

  * !nightfall - pulls the modifiers for the nightfall
  * !claninfo - Displays info about your clan (level and xp progress)
  * !item {search_term} - Searches for the requested item in the Destiny 2 API.
+ * !xur - Displays what Xur has for sale.
+ * !eververse - Displays what tess has for sale.
+ * !leviathan - Displays the raid rotation and challenge.